chrisxfire/chrisxfire.github.io/content/notes/miscellaenous/devops-engineer.md

 weight: 1
 ---

-# Abstract
+# abstract
 An IT generalist with knowledge of development and operations including programming, infrastructure management, systems administration and DevOps toolchains.
 They are DevOps evangelists, automation experts, release managers, CAB members, software developers, and QA engineers.

-# Roles and Responsibilities
+# roles and responsibilities
 - Release Engineering
   - Build and deploy application code
   - Select, provision, and maintain CI/CD tooling